vllm-project/llm-compressor/docs/conceptual_guides/quantization_schemes.md

 In general it is best practice to start your experients with:
 - For `int4` weights, use activation reordering with GPTQ
-- For anything else, do not
+- For anything else, do not sue activation reordering